tokio-rs/website/content/blog/2020-04-preemption.md

 figure out a way to generalize this concept so more than just Tokio users can take advantage of this.

+We hope you find your tail latencies improve after this release.
+Either way, we will be interested to hear how this change impacted real-world deployments.
+Feel free to comment on [this](https://github.com/tokio-rs/tokio/issues/2359) issue.

 <div style="text-align:right">&mdash;Carl Lerche</div>